snapsinazfs/snapsinazfs/README.md

  Configuration for Sanoid.net will be quite different from PERL sanoid.\
  Most importantly, many/most settings that PERL sanoid currently keeps in text files will instead be stored directly in ZFS, using custom user properties.\
- Settings not relevant to ZFS or Sanoid.net's interaction with it will be stored in JSON configuration files.
+ Settings not relevant to ZFS or Sanoid.net's interaction with it will be stored in JSON configuration files.\
+ Templates and timing/retention settings will also stay in JSON, to avoid setting a ton of user properties in zfs and to make quick changes easier for the user.

  Continue reading below for specifics on where and how settings are stored.

  ### Global Sanoid.net Settings

- Various global settings will still be in text files, formatted as JSON, with a schema distributed along with Sanoid.net, which will be validated at runtime.
+ Various global settings will still be in text files, formatted as JSON, with a schema distributed along with Sanoid.net.

  #### Settings currently defined as global: